dokieli logodokieli

 Save As

-The user can associate an annotation service to an article using the resource browser so that others' annotations can optionally be copied to this location.
+An annotation service can be assigned to an article or annotation by specifying its location using the resource browser so that others' annotations can optionally be copied to this location.

 dokielize